 #5.
 Light Blue

 In line with calming pastel colours, light blue blesses the list of house colour combination ideas.
-Being a tranquil shade, it’s best suited for spaces you’d like to unwind in.
+Being a tranquil shade, it’s best suited for spaces you want to unwind in.
 As a house interior colour option, it can help open up the space and make it feel more spacious than it really is.

 #6.
 Light Purple

-If dark purple as a house colour combination isn’t to your liking, why not go a shade lighter?
+If dark purple paint colour for walls isn’t to your liking, why not go a shade lighter?
 Take a cue from the way this home makes use of its house interior colour.
 Instead of playing it safe with a basic feature wall in a solid colour, it uses metallic paint.

-The glimmer and sheen from the metallic paint transforms the light purple, making it a must-have house interior colour.
-You can either leave this as the statement piece in your room, or add more drama to the space with accent furniture.
+The glimmer and sheen from the metallic paint transform the light purple, making it a must-have house interior colour.
+You can either leave this as the statement piece in your room or add more drama to the space with accent furniture.

 #7.
 Greenish Yellow